kate-novik/PaymentsSystem/README.md

 - Open the settings of access to the data base for project
 (path ..\dao\src\main\resources\hibernate.properties)
 and check the port, username, password (change they if it need).
-- Open the file mysql.bat (path ..\paymentsSystem\bin) and change login, password "root" (if they are another) for access to the MySQL data base in first, second, last lines.
+- Open the file mysql.bat (path ..\paymentsSystem\bin) and change login, password "root" (if they are another) for access to the MySQL data base in first and second lines.
 - Start the server Apache Tomcat in package installed Tomcat ../bin/startup.bat

 ### Installation